Data Set of Load Tests and Structural Health Monitoring of a concrete Box Girder bridge: Introduction

 \section{Introduction}

-Load tests are essential in bridge engineering to ensure the safety and longevity of bridges.
-Their purpose is to validate design assumptions, calibrate numerical models, assess the vibration intensity, and detect potential issues after the construction or retrofitting.
-There are two primary types of load tests: Static load tests measure the bridge's response to loads applied gradually or maintained for a period, while dynamic load tests assess the response to loads that rapidly change over time, such as moving trucks.
-Before tackling the research objectives, a concise literature review on short-term load tests on road bridges is conducted in the following.
+Load tests are essential in bridge engineering to ensure the safety and longevity for both new and existing bridges.
+They are used to validate design assumptions, calibrate finite element models, assess vibration behavior, and identify potential structural weaknesses.
+In the case of existing bridges, load tests provide essential information on actual in-service performance, structural stiffness, fatigue behavior, and remaining load capacity, thereby supporting condition assessment.
+Two primary types of load tests are commonly distinguished: Static load tests measure the bridge's response to loads applied gradually or maintained for a certain period of time, while dynamic load tests assess the response to loads that rapidly change over time, such as moving trucks.

-Static Load Tests.
 During static load tests, a stationary load is applied, often in increments, until the structure’s static response can be measured (e.g., displacements, inclinations, deflections, strains).
-The term “static response” means that inertia forces are negligible, that settling effects have subsided, and that low sampling frequencies are sufficient.
+Dynamic load tests focus on measuring the bridge’s dynamic response (accelerations, velocities, displacements) to time-varying loads, such as moving trains, trucks, or seismic loads.